joaom182/bower-rp/README.md

 ```

 ##Features
-The Referrer Bower Packages solves the package dependencies.
-`Example: The Bootstrap package has dependency on jQuery, then bower-ref will include the jQuery library before Bootstrap in your file.`
+The Referrer Bower Packages solves the package dependencies, for example, the Bootstrap package has dependency on jQuery, then bower-ref will include the jQuery library before Bootstrap in your file.